SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 **After sharing links expire, get deleted, or access is granted ad hoc, unique permissions are often left behind even when they're no longer needed, making them redundant.
 Redundant unique permissions also happen with items where unique permissions match the parent.** Over time, they accumulate silently: permission reviews become harder to complete, SharePoint performance degrades on heavily affected sites, and admins lose a clear picture of who actually has access.
 These redundant unique permissions can be safely removed to simplify your structure without changing anyone's access.

-On the dashboard tile, you'll see the number of redundant unique permissions ready to be cleaned up, **click Fix Now** to start.
+On the dashboard tile, you'll see the number of redundant unique permissions ready to be cleaned up, **click Set up Automation** to start.

-After selecting Fix Now, the **information dialog** opens, providing more details on Redundant Unique Permissions and leaves you with two options:
+After selecting Set Up Automation, the **information dialog** opens, providing more details on Redundant Unique Permissions and leaves you with two options:

-* **Clicking the Request Automation** button lets you send us a request for this feature to be automated, which helps us prioritize the improvements you're requesting
+* **Turning on the Automated cleanup toggle (1)** lets Syskit Point clean up redundant unique permissions for you automatically
+  * The Automated Cleanup toggle is turned off by default
+  * When it's turned on, redundant unique permissions are cleaned up once a day
+  * Every object the automation cleans up is stored in the action history log

-* **Clicking Resolve Manually** opens the [**Unique Permissions** report](../reporting/access-reports.md#unique-permissions-report)
+* **Clicking Resolve Manually (2)** opens the [**Unique Permissions** report](../reporting/access-reports.md#unique-permissions-report)
-  * After generating the report, you'll see the **recommendation to Remove Redundant Unique Permissions (1)**, where applicable
+  * After generating the report, you'll see the **recommendation to Remove Redundant Unique Permissions (3)**, where applicable
-  * Selecting that object lets you complete the **Delete Unique Permissions action (2)**
+  * Selecting that object lets you complete the **Delete Unique Permissions action (4)**

 :::info